The B&E Tasmanian Running Festival will be held on Sunday, 3 June 2018.

 By creating a corporate team, you agree to the Corporate Team Terms and Conditions.

-You can downgrade with no extra cost, and the race fee difference is refundable before 31 May 2017.
-To upgrade, you need to pay the difference in race fee.
+You can downgrade with no extra cost, and the race fee difference is refundable before 16 May 2018.
+To upgrade, you need to pay the difference in the race fee.

 |Online Entries||Rego Centre Entries|

 Entry fees are non-refundable for non-starters and non-finishers, and are non-transferable as per the T&C’s of the event participant agreement.
-Entry fees are refundable before 14 May 2017, although event organisers will retain 25% of the entry fee to cover administration costs.
-To receive a 75% refund of entry fee, you must email the event organisers the completed 2017 Change & Withdrawal Form before 14 May 2017.
+Entry fees are refundable before 29 April 2018, although event organisers will retain 25% of the entry fee to cover administration costs.

 Your e-ticket makes it super-fast and efficient to collect your race pack.
 The e-ticket is a PDF document that contains your individual race number and we will ask you for it when you come to collect your race bib.
 You can print your e-ticket to bring along with you or have it available on your smartphone or tablet to show our registration staff.